 - While a remark is being edited, you can long-touch another word in the Bible text to re-position there a remark being edited.

-- A remark marker is shown in a Bible translation as a chapter number plus a remark order number in that chapter.
+- A remark marker is shown in a Bible module as a chapter number plus a remark order number in that chapter.

 - Double-touch a remark marker in the Bible text to open a remark pop-up.